ryan-munger/CMPT432_Compiler_Design/README.md

     1. Currently, the -f arg is just how I will take in the filename to compile.
     1. -v toggles verbose mode to true (to see detailed output).
     1. As always, -h or -help will provide this information.
+    1. `go run` automatically handles any needed packages or dependencies.
 1. To compile an executable to run yourself:
     1. You can create a bin folder.
 Or be messy if you want.
     1. Linux: `go build -o ./bin/compiler ./cmd/compiler`